jokob-sk/NetAlertX/README.md

 ![Maintain screen dark][maintain_dark]

-In addition, the network page was created from this collaboration.
-Here you can map your network in a rudimentary way by assigning the devices to specific nodes (switches, routers).

 # Installation
 <!--- --------------------------------------------------------------------- --->
 Initially designed to run on a Raspberry Pi, probably it can run on many other